536

 Year 536 (Roman numerals: DXXXVI) was a leap year starting on Tuesday of the Julian calendar.
 At the time, it was known as the Year after the Consulship of Belisarius.
-The denomination 536 for this year has been used since the early medieval period, when the Anno Domini calendar era became the prevalent method in Europe for naming years.

-In 2018, medieval scholar Michael McCormick nominated 536 as "the worst year to be alive" because of the extreme weather events probably caused by a volcanic eruption early in the year, causing average temperatures in Europe and China to decline and resulting in crop failures and famine for well over a year.
-Other researchers have noted additional adverse events during the year, including a mysterious fog, possibly due to the volcanic eruption.
+In 2018, medieval scholar Michael McCormick nominated 536 as "the worst year to be alive" because of the volcanic winter of 536 caused by a volcanic eruption early in the year, causing average temperatures in Europe and China to decline and resulting in crop failures and famine for well over a year.